Best Practices for iOS Apps

 - If the Preferred VPN mode policy is set to Full VPN tunnel, all traffic from the managed app is tunneled through Citrix Gateway.

 - WkWebView is not supported.

 - Users cannot play videos hosted on internal websites in iOS wrapped MDX apps because the videos play in a media player process on the device that MDX does not intercept.

 - NSURLSession background download (NSURLSessionConfiguration backgroundSessionConfigurationWithIdentifier) is not supported.

 - We block UDP traffic if the Network access policy is set to Blocked.
 We don’t tunnel UDP traffic if the Network access policy is set to Tunneled to the internal network.

 - MDX-wrapped apps cannot instantiate a socket server that listens for inbound connections.
 However, MDX-wrapped apps can use a client socket to connect to a server.

 Some app frameworks have compatibility issues with Citrix Endpoint Management:

 - Apps developed with Xamarin cross platform development environment are supported.
-Citrix does not officially declare support for other cross platrom development environments due to insuffivient examples of use and testing.
+Citrix does not officially declare support for other cross platrom development environments due to insufficient examples of use and testing.

 - SQLCipher doesn’t work with encryption because it uses memory mapping.
 One solution is to not use SQLCipher.
 A second solution is to exclude the database file from encryption using an encryption exclusion policy.
 A Citrix Endpoint Management administrator must configure the policy in the Citrix Endpoint Management console.